 Soaking Garlic Before Planting

 - Separate each clove from the bulb before planting.
 It does NOT matter if the wrapper around the clove is on or off the clove before planting.
-There are theory's on both ways.
-Over 15 years of Keene Garlic and our growers growing garlic, we all have planted MILLONS of garlic cloves with the wrappers on or off and guess what?
+There are theories on both ways.
+Over 15 years of Keene Garlic and our growers growing garlic, we all have planted MILLIONS of garlic cloves with the wrappers on or off, and guess what?
 We still yield beautiful healthy strong big garlic!

 - Soak the cloves in a sterilizer for 10 minutes.

 - The sterilizer may be isopropyl alcohol, vodka, hydrogen peroxide, Tsunami, or another sterilizer.
 In 2020, these items are hard to come by, and for many of us, vodka may be the cheapest and easiest to come by.
 Customers have asked me about various things to use like bleach and such, but we don't have experience in that to give a recommendation.
 If it is cost prohibited to use these items, skip step 2, and go to step 4.
 At least, get the garlic some food before putting them to bed for the winter.

 - Strain the sterilizer

 - Put cloves into a container with a fertilizer

 - Put cloves into a container with a fertilizer like fish emulsion, kelp meal, or a fertilizer blend (use the application rates according to the package).
 Then add 1 teaspoon of baking soda per gallon of water.

 - Soak the cloves in the fertilizer.

 - The cloves should soak for at least 30 minutes up to overnight.
 Many times we start our soak and are not able to plant in the morning, so we have left them in the fertilization soak for up to 3 days.
 After 3 days, they may develop roots at the bottom which are very delicate and you don't want them to break off when planting.